Traders are always looking for the most profitable trading strategy.

 Regardless of which options trading strategy you choose, the goal is the same: make a profit while reducing overall portfolio volatility.

-David Jaffee has taught more than 1,500 students a strategy where trades can learn how to win ~95%+ of trades by selling option premium.
+David Jaffee has taught more than 1,500 students a strategy where traders can learn how to win up to 98% of trades by selling option premium (and buying options as well).

 If you want to learn the best options trading strategy to minimize risk and maximize profit, David Jaffee is your best option trading coach and resource.